-- 1 Pronunciation.
+- A: Pronunciation.
 You know how to pronounce it.
 A set of instructions for pronouncing the word nice might go like this: First, press the tip of your tongue to the roof of your mouth behind the tongue, blocking off all air exiting through the mouth Create a sound by allowing air to escape through your nose while simultaneously tightening your vocal folds so that the air passing over them causes them to vibrate.
 Then, continuing to vibrate your vocal cords, open your mouth with your tongue almost flat, allowing air to escape.
 Raise your tongue up and forward somewhat, vibrating your vocal cords all along.
 Finally, bring your tongue nearly all the way to the top of your mouth behind the teeth, creating a narrow opening.
 Stop vibrating your vocal cords and allow air to pass through the opening, making a hissing noise as it does so.
 (Isn't it lucky we don't have to have this kind of instruction to learn to talk?
-In any case, it's clear that all of this is information you know about nice.) - 2 Meaning.
-You know what it means: something like "pleasant, agreeable." - 3 Category.
+In any case, it's clear that all of this is information you know about nice.) - B: Meaning.
+You know what it means: something like "pleasant, agreeable." - C: Category.
 You know that it is an adjective.
 That is to say, even if you've never heard the word adjective, you know that nice can modify nouns (a nice picture).
-Adjective is just a term that means roughly "a word that can modify a noun."
-Speakers of some dialects of English also use it as an adverb, to modify verbs (he sings nice), so if you speak such a dialect, you can list "adverb" next to "adjective" as something that you know about nice. - 4 Other forms.
+Adjective is just a term that means roughly "a word that can modify a noun".
+Speakers of some dialects of English also use it as an adverb (he sings nice), so if you speak such a dialect, you can list "adverb" next to "adjective" as something that you know about nice. - D: Other forms.
 You know that it consists of a single, stressed syllable, and hence that it has a comparative form nicer, and a superlative nicest.
 (This is not true of all adjectives: compare nicer to the comparative form of aware: more aware, not awarer).
 If you speak a dialect like Standard American English that doesn't allow nice as an adverb, you can also list the adverbial form nicely as something you know about nice.

 How much of the above was in your list?
-You might have spent the most time on 2, and you might have omitted to mention any of 1, 3 and 4 entirely.
+You might have spent the most time on B, and you might have omitted to mention any of A, C and D entirely.
 Nonetheless, anyone who speaks English and has the word nice in their vocabulary certainly knows all of the above.
 All of this information must be in your head somewhere.

-In traditional linguistic study, the information in 1, about pronunciation, is part of phonology.
-In 2, the information about meaning is part of semantics.
-In 3, the information about category is part of syntax.
-And finally in 4, the information about affixes and the internal structure of the word is morphology.
+In traditional linguistic study, the information in A, about pronunciation, is part of phonology.
+In B, the information about meaning is part of semantics.
+In C, the information about category is part of syntax.
+And finally in D, the information about affixes and the internal structure of the word is morphology.
 When a child (or anyone) learns a new listeme, they learn (or figure out) at least some information from all of the above categories.
 They have to; that's what it means to learn a word.

-1.6 What Don't You Have to Learn When You're Learning a Word?
+1.6 What don't you have to learn when you're learning a word?